iamademar/LexiTau/README.md

-# LexiTau — Text-to-SQL with Safety, Explainability, and Multi-Tenancy
+# LexiTau: Text-to-SQL with Safety, Explainability, and Multi-Tenancy

 LexiTau turns natural-language questions about tenant data into **read-only SQL** with clear explanations.
 It combines schema profiling, metadata-aware linking, and a policy layer that blocks unsafe statements before execution.